 Rievaulx Abbey captured my imagination.
 Now picturesque ruins, this former abbey was once one of the wealthiest monasteries in England.
 That is until Henry VIII of England dissolved the Cistercian abbeys in 1538.

 Founded in 1132, Rievaulx Abbey was the first Cistercian abbey in the north.
 From the first moment I saw it, I was delighted.
 Captivated by the tall gothic archways of this medieval structure, I stayed far longer than my girls would have liked.
 For me, Rievaulx is the favourite spot of our drive through the British countryside.
-In contrast, I believe our girls preferred Alnwick, the castle used to film Harry Potter (and where they took broomstick flying lessons).
+In contrast, I believe our girls preferred Alnwick, the castle used to film Harry Potter.

 Evident by the sky, the day deteriorated as it often does in England, but I continued to take photos:

 - Rievaulx Abbey is located in Rievaulx England, near Helmsley in the North York Moors National Park, North Yorkshire.

 - The name is French, as are the twelve founding monks originally from Clairvaux Abbey, a Cistercian monastery in northeastern France.